 The Community Woodland is home to many birds, including Blackcaps, Robins, Chaffinches, Blackbirds, Dunnock, Reed Buntings, Wood Pigeons and Blue, Great and Long-tailed Tits.
 In the summer, various warblers such as the Chiffchaff use the area to breed.
 Other birds, such as a Sparrowhawk or Green and Great Spotted Woodpecker, can be seen or heard.
 Many of the nest boxes you will see around the site have had residents, either roosting or breeding, and as the trees mature more birds will find the woodland a safe haven in which to raise their young.

-Birds of the Community Woodland by Tony Hoskin (text and pictures)
+BIRDS OF THE WOODLAND, VILLAGE AND GARDEN by Tony Hoskin (text and pictures)

 Marsh Tit taken on a bird feeder at the Community Woodland, February 2019.
 Marsh Tits are a resident in the UK and normally live in deciduous woodland but often come to garden feeders.

 Chiffchaff taken in April 2019 near Windmill Hill.
 Chiffchaffs are a spring visitor of the warbler family and many can be heard locally in spring, including at the Community Woodland, as they sing almost constantly with a ‘chiff-chaff’ sound which is how they get their name.

 Willow Warblers are a common summer visitor and difficult to distinguish from Chiffchaffs.
 There is a slight difference in plumage but the easiest way to identify them is by their song.
 The picture was taken in June on the edge of North Curry Meadow.

 Great Tit taken on a feeder at the Community Woodland in February 2019.
 Great Tits are quite common birds and are easily identified by the large black stripe down their front.